Yehuda Magidovitch: Early life

-Yehuda Magidovitch was born in 1886 in Uman in the Ukraine.
+Yehuda Magidovitch was born in 1886 in Uman in Ukraine, back then part of the Russian Empire.
 He studied in Odessa.
-In 1919, he emigrated to Mandatory Palestine.
+In 1919, he emigrated to Mandatory Palestine on board the Ruslan with fellow architect Ze'ev Rechter, artist Yitzhak Frenkel and historian Joseph Klausner.

 Career

 Magidovitch became the first chief engineer of Tel Aviv in 1920.
 In 1923 he established his own design and construction company.
 In 1934 his son Raphael also joined the office.

-Magidovitch's 1920s buildings were in eclectic style, but beginning in the early 1930s he started moving towards Art Deco.
+Magidovitch first built in the 1920s in the eclectic style, but beginning in the early 1930s he started moving towards Art Deco.
 His first International style designs from 1934 retained a personal artistic expression.

 Death

 Magidovitch suffered a brain hemorrhage in 1954, which brought his professional activity to an end.
 He died in 1961 in Tel Aviv, Israel.